tommoor/tommoor.github.io/_posts/2019-01-02-you-should-open-source-your-product.markdown

 Building in public is a uniquely satisfying experience.
 Personally, I often find myself performing to a higher standard when I know that all the work I produce is publicly visible.
 Defaulting to more judicious comments, ensuring full test coverage, and putting extra effort into being a clear communicator.

-Even just opening sourcing components and individual libraries has often led to a better defined interface too.
-Once a high-level concept is abstracted and decoupled from the specifics of the codebase it often becomes both easier to reason about and
+If you can't go all-in, consider open sourcing components and individual libraries.
+Once a high-level concept is abstracted and decoupled from the specifics of a codebase it often becomes both easier to reason about and will inevitably lead to better defined API's and public interfaces.

 ## Community & contributors